ashleybaxter/iamashley/_posts/2017-01-09-how-i-won-my-first-3-customers.markdown

 <h2>My Second Customer</h2>

-I quietly pushed Jack live from a hotel room in Berlin with terrible WIFI.
+I quietly pushed With Jack live from a hotel room in Berlin with terrible WIFI.

 When I say _quietly_, I didn't announce the service was available.
 I deployed it to GitHub Pages, walked away and played tourist in Berlin.